-From time to time, new accounting pronouncements are issued by FASB that are adopted by the Company as of the specified effective date.
+From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board ("FASB") that are adopted by the Company as of the specified effective date.
 If not discussed, management believes that the impact of recently issued standards, which are not yet effective, will not have a material impact on the Company's financial statements upon adoption.